-Our school begins at 8:15AM and ends at 3:10PM.
+Our school start time for the 2013-2014 school year is 8:10AM and school ends at 3:10PM.
 Please help us ensure your student's academic success by having them in school and on time everyday!

 We also encourage you to be an involved parent by becoming an active member of our SAC and PTO.

 Together, we are making this a great 2013-2014 school year!!!

 This year, Polk County Title I Schools are conducting the 2013-2014 Parent Involvement Survey ONLINE.
 We are asking that you would be willing to take the time to complete the survey.
 Your participation will give us input that can help assist us in making adjustments and improvements to our school.
 Please click the link to participate.
 Your input WILL make a difference!
 If you need assistance with the survey, please contact Ms. Lindsey Graham at (863) 499-2970.
 Click here for Parent Involvement Survey

 BOGO Book Fair in Media May 14th-21st

 Mrs. Castle says don't miss out on some great book deals at the Book Fair going on from May 14th thru May 21st in our Media Center.
 This is a great time to purchase reading material for your summer break!

 Math & Science Family Night